 Pictured below are many of the fig varieties we have on the farm.
 Only a few are for sale if I have extra.
 Cuttings are sometimes available in February.

 Black Jack Fig

 Large, purplish-brown figs with sweet, juicy, strawberry-red flesh.
 Harvest August to October.
 Naturally small (semi-dwarf) tree.
 Self-fruitful.
+Usually my largest fruit.

 Black Mission Fig